No products in the cart.

 “The goal of the Cannabidiol and Marijuana Research Expansion Act is to ensure that research on CBD and other potentially beneficial marijuana-derived substances is based on sound science while simultaneously reducing the regulatory barriers associated with conducting research on marijuana.”

-Over the last few years, CBD has been discovered by many searching for answers to their chronic pain, anxiety, or other disorders.
-Virtual miracles have been reported.
 Most of the information available to the average consumer is anecdotal.
 It can find it difficult to find credible advice amongst all of the opinions thrown around on the internet.
 Because of the stringent restrictions on research on marijuana-derived substances, there is very little proven research that allows for guidelines on usage; searching for information has turned up confusing or even contradictory advice.
-As a result, many who could find relief have forgone CBD, unsure of dosages or usage guidelines.

 The reason for this is the inexplicable classification of CBD as a Schedule 1 drug.
 Since 1937, hemp has been lumped in with all other cannabis plants, despite the fact that it does not include significant amounts of THC–the compound responsible for the “high” associated with marijuana.
-This classification is nonsensical since CBD does not impart a “high” to users, but politics has done other irrational things as well.
 As a result, scientists were unable to carry out large-scale studies because of legal restrictions on all marijuana-derived products.

-For example, there’s only one CBD derived drug approved by the FDA for a limited group of epilepsy patients, but many sufferers of the disease falling outside of the guidelines have been forced to obtain CBD from unregulated sources.
+For example, there’s only one CBD derived drug approved by the FDA for a limited group of epilepsy patients.

 Now, the US government is finally creating an environment in which real research into CBD will be possible; this exciting news means that consumers will have trustworthy, credible research to base their decisions on, rather than relying on their friends’ experiences or unproven claims by questionable sources.